I am your Liberal Democrat MP for Bath, a committed pro-European and environmentalist.

 I was a lead member of the Bath 'Stronger In' campaign.
 After the 2016 referendum, I co-founded 'Bath for Europe' highlighting the benefits of our EU membership and the crucial role it has played in Britain's peace and prosperity.
 I was selected to stand in the 2017 snap election, and convincingly beat the Conservative Ben Howlett by a majority of 5,694.
 In December 2019, I was re-elected and more than doubled my majority to 12,322 votes.

-I am the Liberal Democrat Spokesperson for Climate Change and Environment.
+I am the Liberal Democrat Spokesperson for Justice and Women & Equalities and Shadow Leader of the House.
 My achievements as Bath's MP include:

 • Helping more than 15,000 constituents with casework